A more accurate measurement of the $^{28}$Si lattice parameter: Introduction

 \section{Introduction}

-efforts are in progress on accurate determinations of the Planck, $h$, and Avogadro, $\NA$, constants.\cite{Bettin:2013} They are prompted by the proposal of a new kilogram definition based on a conventional value of the Planck constant, $\NA$ and $h$ being linked by the molar Planck constant, $\NA h$, which can be accurately measured.\cite{Mana:2012}
+Efforts are in progress on accurate determinations of the Planck, $h$, and Avogadro, $\NA$, constants.\cite{Bettin:2013} They are prompted by the proposal of a new kilogram definition based on a conventional value of the Planck constant, $\NA$ and $h$ being linked by the molar Planck constant, $\NA h$, which can be accurately measured.\cite{Mana:2012}

-The most accurate way to determine $\NA$ is by counting the atoms in a single-crystal Si ball highly enriched with $\eSi$.\cite{Andreas:2011a,Andreas:2011b} A measurement was completed in 2011; the uncertainty associated to the determination of $h$ from this measurement is $3.0 \times 10^{-8} h$.
-The measured value differed from the result of a watt-balance comparison of mechanical and electrical powers by 3.7 times the combined standard uncertainty.\cite{Steiner:2007}
+The most accurate way to determine $\NA$ is by counting the atoms in a single-crystal Si ball highly enriched with $\eSi$; a measurement was completed in 2011.\cite{Andreas:2011a,Andreas:2011b,Azuma:2015} The uncertainty associated with the determination of $h$ from this measurement is $3.0 \times 10^{-8} h$, {\colr but the measured value differed from the then most accurate result of the watt-balance comparisons of mechanical and electrical power.\cite{Steiner:2007}}

 Although subsequent watt-balance determinations\cite{Sanchez:2014,Schlamminger:2014} gave $h$ values in substantial agreement with that obtained by atom counting, this prompted a reassessment of the $\NA$ uncertainty to identify whether errors were done.
 All the necessary measurements are being scrutinized and repeated aiming at a smaller uncertainty, thus carrying out stress tests of all the technologies to confirm that the intended performances are met.
 In the present paper we report about the measurement of the lattice parameter by means of combined x-ray and optical interferometry and give an additional result having a reduced uncertainty.